 - The black box approach

 In the black-box approach, you should treat the method literally as a black box and not look at what’s inside.
-When writing a test, send some input parameters to the method and check the result.
+When writing a test, send input parameters to the method and check the result.
 To correctly test a method using a black box, you need to either read its documentation or determine it’s behaviour yourself.
-This way, you’ll have multiple unit tests with different invocations of the method with numerous combinations of the input parameters.
+This way, you’ll have multiple unit tests with different invocations of the method and numerous input parameter combinations.
 The important thing here is testing not the internals of the method but only input/output combinations.